hardwario/website/content/case-studies/skanska.en.md

 ---
-title:  Monitorujeme výšku hladiny jímek bytových domů SKANSKA
+title: We monitor the level of wells in SKANSKA apartment buildings
-heading:  Monitorujeme výšku hladiny jímek bytových domů
+heading:  We monitor the level of wells in SKANSKA apartment buildings
 image_main:
 image_grid:
 image_grid_home: /case-studies/skanska_grid-home.png
 description:
-meta_title: Monitorujeme výšku hladiny jímek bytových domů SKANSKA | HARDWARIO případová studie
+meta_title: We monitor the level of wells in SKANSKA apartment buildings | HARDWARIO case study
 company: SKANSKA
 industry: Real Estate
 product: CHESTER IoT Hub